-Screening benefits from the latest digital technology and any slight concerns will be examined by a consultant dermatologist.
+Screening uses the latest digital technology, any slight concerns raised are examined by a consultant dermatologist.

 With a five year cure rate in excess of 95% for common skin cancers, recurrence following Mohs surgery is uncommon.
-The objective of Mohs is to preserve healthy tissue, whilst offering a good outcome.
+The objective of Mohs is a good outcome, whilst preserving healthy tissue.

 For people who have suffered from skin cancers, the chances of similar issues appearing again is still about 50% above average.
 A combination of reasons, including lifestyle and work but primarily genetic factors.

-With prevention and early detection such important aspects of skin cancer, we wish to support patients in stopping recurrence, or seeing minimal treatment if this did happen.
+With prevention and early detection so important in skin cancer, we wish to support patients in stopping recurrence, or seeing minimal treatment if this did happen.

 Self & Professional Monitoring

 Keeping a close eye on your own body makes sense.
-A conscious routine aimed at spotting changes in your skin just takes a couple of minutes a week, our staff will be pleased to advise.
+A conscious routine aimed at spotting changes in your skin just takes a few minutes a month.
+You can see an illustrated guide to checking your skin, or our staff will be pleased to advise.